 Consult With Your Breeder

-So your dog’s breeder may have insight about where your dog fits regarding the breed standard and if it’s a good time for your dog to start showing.
-This will also help you determine if your dog is a good fit for Conformation.
+Your dog’s breeder may have insight into where your dog fits within the breed standard and whether it’s a good time for your dog to start showing.
+This will also help you determine if your dog is a good fit for conformation.

 What to Do if Your Dog Gets Nervous